|All Exams Free Study Material and PDFs Join Our Telegram Channel

-All you need to know about RRB (Regional Rural Banks) In India
+List of RRB (Regional Rural Banks) In India

-List of Regional Rural Banks In India 2018 ( RRBs In India).
 Regional Rural Banks in India Were Established In 1975 With The Recommendations of “The Narshimham Committee” Under RRB ACT 1976.
 The Major Challenges to Regional Rural Banks ( RRBs) Is to Provide Basic Banking Services to Rural and Sub Urban areas of Various States of India, But RRBs In India Can Expand Their Operations In Urban Areas Too.

 Genesis of Regional Rural Banks